You must suggest an alternative

 The end of schooling marks the most important transition in our lives as we change from students to workers, from children or adolescents to adults.
 For the professional classes, this transition occurs in the mid twenties.
 For children that “dropped out” of the education process work begins much sooner, but typically in the mid teens.

-All along the way to this transition the government has prescribed detailed rules.
+All along the way to this transition the government has prescribed detailed rules governing the life of children.
 Children must attend school, typically from age seven to 16.
 Children below a certain age may not work.
 Children in their early teens may work, but their working hours are limited.
 Children are not responsible and cannot make financial commitments.
 The minimum wages and working conditions for children are prescribed by government.

 Once we have abandoned or completed schooling we enter the job market.
 All aspects of the workplace are tightly controlled by the government, including procedures for hiring and firing, wage rates, benefits, contributory and non-contributory pensions.
 Workers cannot work unless registered with the government, and both worker and employer must pay substantial taxes to the government as a condition of employment.
-The government advertises its power in the workplace with mandatory notices that must be displayed for all employees to see.
+The government advertises its power in the workplace with mandatory notices that employers must display for all workers to see.

-If a worker is injured on the job the government is involved.
+If a worker is injured on the job the government is involved through its worker compensation and its worker safety laws.
 If an employee is discharged from employment then the worker is entitled to unemployment compensation paid for through employer taxes but controlled and disbursed by the government.

 If an employee is disabled and unable to work then the employee is entitled to a pension from the government.

-Finally, when a worker reaches a certain age, currently 62, he or she is entitled to a pension from the government paid for by employment taxes of employers and other workers.
+Finally, when a worker reaches a certain age, currently 62, he or she is entitled to a pension from the government paid for by employment taxes of employers and of other workers.
 All persons aged 65 or older are entitled to enroll in a health care program administered by the government and paid for by employer and worker taxes.
+Even here compulsion plays its part.
+You cannot collect your Social Security pension benefits unless you enroll in the government’s Medicare health care plan.

-Thus life in Fishtown is a contrasting blend of dependence and cunning.
+Life in Fishtown is a contrast between dependence and cunning.
 Citizens become experts in plucking the low-hanging fruit of the welfare state: they may claim cash assistance, particularly single mothers of pre-school-age children.
 They may claim health-care assistance through a joint program of the federal government and state governments designed to give the poor access to health care and health care professionals access to compensation for providing health care to the poor.
 They may claim housing assistance and they may claim food assistance both directly and for their children at school.
-This activity requires not mere passivity, but a cunning eye for the main chance, and the ability to dress yourself with the with the clothes of helplessness.
+This activity requires not mere passivity, but a cunning eye for the main chance, and the ability to dress yourself in the clothes of helplessness.
 Meanwhile, Fishtown residents learn how to earn money “off the books” to supplement their welfare or disability payments with additional income in ways that do not get reported to the government.
 In fact, however, government does not inquire too diligently into the income and resources of its dependents; the culture of compulsion only applies to those that live in the visible and legible economy.
 The Fishtown folks know when to be visible and when to be invisible.

-There is a simple way to understand this kind of society and the its government’s culture of compulsion.
+There is a simple way to understand our Belmont-Fishtown society and the government’s culture of compulsion.
 It is to think of government as developed above in Chapter Two.
 Government is everywhere an armed minority that commands a monopoly of force over a territory.
 Its sole interest is the continuation of its power.
 To do this it must extract resources from the population; it must sequester a portion of the wealth created by the people to fund itself and reward its supporters.
 From the point of view of the government the amount of wealth that it sequesters and the amount that it rewards its supporters is governed by the Laffer Curve.
 A government that taxes nothing and gives its supporters no rewards is not long for this earth.
-But a government that appropriates all wealth for its needs and the reward of its supporters will quickly exhaust the ability of a people to support it.
+But a government that appropriates all wealth for its needs and the reward of its supporters will quickly exhaust the ability of a people to support it, and can only survive with terror, as Mao and Zhou learned in their red base in 1930s China.
 A wise government chooses the sweet spot that maximizes its revenue or its power.
 In the early 21st century it is clear that the ruling class of the administrative welfare state has got itself in too deep.
 Its programs are overwhelming the resources of the economy yet it fails to respond by aligning its promises to its means.

-So let us imagine an alternative, the culture of involvement of a people devoted to the project of social cooperation, social animals involved and engaged in the social reality of life as human beings rather than mechanical cogs in a governmental administrative system.
+So let us imagine an alternative, the culture of involvement of a people devoted to the project of social cooperation, social animals involved and engaged in the social reality of life as human beings rather than mechanical cogs in a governmental administrative system or cunning freeloaders gaming the system.

 When a people determines to have limited government it means that it has embarked upon a quest to limit the extent to which government can appropriate wealth to fund itself and reward its supporters.
-It rejects the government’s Laffer Curve.
+Such a people has necessarily grown beyond the view of a “people of the marginalized self” that seeks to attach itself to a powerful leader.
+It has become a “people of the responsible self” that accepts the culture of individualism, that it is the individual citizen’s responsibility to find out how to contribute to society.
+Such a people rejects the government’s Laffer Curve.
 It seeks not the sweet spot for government power but the sweet spot for the citizen.
 A wise citizen chooses the sweet spot that maximizes the social engagement of the citizen.

-What would the trajectory of life be like in a society that rejected the usual principle of the armed minority choosing the sweet spot that maximized its power, chose instead the sweet spot for citizens as a principle of government?
+What would the trajectory of life be like in a society that rejected the usual politics of the armed minority — choosing the sweet spot that maximized its power — and chose instead the sweet spot for citizens as its principle of government?
 Let us imagine.

-There would not be, of course “the trajectory of life.”
+There would not be, of course, “the trajectory of life.”
 Absent the culture of compulsion people in different subcultures and different walks of life would live different trajectories.
-In the culture of involvement there would be no single trajectory enforced by government compulsion and the will of the armed minority, but there would be a unifying theme, for humans are nothing if not social animals.
-Humans like to be like others even as they strive to be different.
+In the culture of involvement there would be no single trajectory enforced by government compulsion and the will of the armed minority, but there would be a unifying theme, for humans are nothing if not social animals, and like to be like others even as we strive to be different.
 But let us, with the limited imagination vouchsafed to mortals, conjure up four different life trajectories that might characterize a culture of involvement: the poor, the conservative, the creative, and the elitist.
+We have not chosen these four paths by accident; they coincide with the idea of a society divided into people of the subordinate self, people of the responsible self, people of the creative self, and the people of the ruling class.

 Born into a conservative family in the culture of involvement a child enters a world of structure and faith.
 It grows up in community, the world of its parents, cousins, aunts, and uncles and the larger church family.
 Life outside the home begins with school at the church, and then church-sponsored schooling, kindergarten through college.
+Perhaps the child’s parents and their friends try home-schooling.
 But life isn’t all schooling, for the conservative teenager is active in sports, youth groups and service until it is time to go to college, where a practical degree, business or nursing, seems appropriate for a life aligned with Christian values.
 Courtship and marriage at the end of college lead to an adult life of work and child-raising.
 Socialized by a youth of responsibility and service, conservative adults easily take up work responsibility and church and community service opportunities.
 Living modestly they earnestly acquire the income needed to tithe at church and the savings to fund their children’s education.
-Of course most of their four children have traveled to other countries, sponsored by their church on student exchanges, so it’s not surprising that they adapted well to collage.
-Still, it’s a worry that two of them have grown away from the church and chosen a life of business adventure rather than community service.
+Of course most of their four children have traveled to other countries, sponsored by their church on student exchanges, so it’s not surprising that they adapt well to college.
+Still, it’s a worry that two of their children have grown away from the church and chosen a life of business adventure rather than community service.
 By the time they reach retirement they find themselves respected community leaders and prosperous enough to consider post-retirement traveling.

 Children of creative families in the culture of involvement benefit all their lives from their parents’ extensive network of influence.
-In business or artistically creative families they are constantly exposed to a rich variety of professions, occupations, and social competitive events.
-Parents send their children to all kinds of schools: scholarly, creative, college-prep, network central.
-Of course, they may spend a year or more away in a foreign country, guests of a business or professional connection, getting immersed in another culture.
+In business or artistically creative families they are constantly exposed to a rich variety of professions, occupations, and socially competitive events.
+Parents send their children to all kinds of schools: scholarly, creative, college-prep, network central, homeschooling.
+Of course, their children often spend a year or more away in a foreign country, guests of a professional or artistic connection, getting immersed in another culture.
 It all pays off with extracurriculars, internships, leadership positions in high school and a selective college to follow.
 Life as a twentysomething may involve extended graduate school or creative and entrepreneurial startups.
-Marriage comes in the thirties in a like-to-like partnership with another hot-house flower and yields two designer children.
+A “merger marriage” comes in the thirties in a like-to-like partnership with another hot-house flower and yields two designer children.
 By mid life our creatives are making their mark, in business, media, or the academy, and considering a diversification into philanthropy.
 In mature years, our creatives are high net-worth community leaders, sought out and venerated.
 But it’s an eternal ache that one of the children never seemed to get his act together and committed suicide.

 The model lives presented above to symbolize the possibility of a culture of involvement to replace the culture of compulsion are intended to make a point.
 The rich won’t find life much different in the culture of involvement, but the poor will.
 This is not as scandalous as it might seem.
 In the culture of compulsion, most of the compelling is done by the politically powerful and the politically well-connected.
 Most of the being-bossed-around happens to the lower orders.
-So you would expect that a change in the culture would have the most dramatic difference to the lives of people who are presently most enmeshed in the government’s compulsory safety net with its high taxes on labor.
+So you would expect that a change in the culture would have the most dramatic difference to the lives of people who are presently most enmeshed in the government’s compulsory safety net and held back by the “poverty trap” of near 100% marginal taxes on people trying to graduate out of welfare benefits and today’s high taxes on labor, whether “withheld” from paychecks or extracted from employers.

 1James Bartholomew blog, http://www.thewelfarestatewerein.com/archives/2006/05/much_to_my_surp.php